farrelekaputra/farrelekaputra.github.io/README.md

-# 💻 Farrel Ekaputra - Persolan Portfolio
+# 💻 Farrel Ekaputra - Personal Portfolio

 My personal portfolio website was built with **React** and **Vite**.
 It showcases my design, development, and creative illustration skills through a modern, responsive, and animated web layout.